 - Review the agenda and carefully explain the logic behind the sequence of your steps.
 Explain how steps relate to each other.
 Link agenda steps back to the deliverable so that participants envision how completing each agenda step feeds content into the deliverable.

 - Share ground rules (not more than six to eight).
 Supplement your narrative posting of ground rules with audio-visual support, including humorous clips, but keep it brief.
-See your FAST alumni site for some wonderful downloads.
+See the MG RUSH alumni site for some wonderful downloads.

 - For a kick-off, have your executive sponsor explain the importance of participants’ contributions and what management intends to accomplish.
 Consider a quick project update.
 However, do not allow the update or executive sponsor to take more than five minutes.
 Your meeting is not a mini-Town Hall meeting (unless it actually is).